 In October 2017, Scotland’s National Tourism Board brought social media and UGC to the offline world with the launch of the #ScotSpirit Instagram Travel Agency.

-Affluent travellers expect to be able to instantly book their flights and hotels on the device that they want at the very moment they need it.
+Affluent travelers expect to be able to instantly book their flights and hotels on the device that they want at the very moment they need it.
 As a result, a consistent user experience across all devices is essential for luxury travel booking.

 A Google study found that price, but also the search functionality and easiness of the booking process are key features that will impact the booking of a travel experience.
-When it comes to mobile bookings in particular, travellers expect simple checkouts with single-screen experience, large text entry boxes and secure online payment gateway.
+When it comes to mobile bookings in particular, travelers expect simple checkouts with a single-screen experience, large text entry boxes, and a secure online payment gateway.

-While desktop remains the primary booking platform for most travellers, 80 percent of the last-minute hotel bookings are now made on mobile devices.
+While desktop remains the primary booking platform for most travelers, 80 percent of the last-minute hotel bookings are now made on mobile devices.

 Younger generations are also driving mobile bookings.
-Google found that two-thirds of Millennial travellers are comfortable booking an entire trip on a smartphone, compared to only one-third of the older generation travellers.
+Google found that two-thirds of Millennial travelers are comfortable booking an entire trip on a smartphone, compared to only one-third of the older generation travelers.

 Social media is also starting to play a critical role in the booking process.
 In May 2018, Instagram announced new action buttons on business profiles that allow users to “book,” “get tickets,” “reserve,” or “start order”—all within the app.

 4. Experiencing and sharing phase: Seamless and shareable experiences are must-have amenities for affluent travelers

 Mobile and social media enable luxury travel and hospitality marketers to engage with their guests in real-time and on-property in new innovative ways.

 Once guests check in their flights or arrive at their destination, they would often post photos online and share travel experiences with family, friends, and followers on social media.
 Expedia found indeed that the average vacationer spends nine hours of a one-week-long trip browsing social media.

 This is another critical opportunity for luxury brands to reach and interact with their affluent customers.
-Big data, in particular, can provide the necessary tools for marketers to engage in a meaningful and personalised way with their most valuable guests.
+Big data, in particular, can provide the necessary tools for marketers to engage in a meaningful and personalized way with their most valuable guests.